ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Global Definitions

 Every expression can be named.
-This is the purpose of the `let ... = ... ` construction.
+This is the purpose of the `let ... = ... ` statement.
 The name is on the left; the expression is on the right.
 * If the expression can be evaluated, it take places right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.